guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 ![Fronts architecture](images/fronts-archirecture.png)

-Rendering a front requires to fetch a lot of information from multiple sources (CAPI, Fronts config, Fronts collections).
-In order to avoid doing this grueling work inline when an user request is received, all data necessary to render a front is prefetched and aggregated in a single location (S3).
+Rendering a front requires fetching a lot of information from multiple sources (CAPI, Fronts config, Fronts collections).
+In order to avoid doing this gruelling work inline when a user request is received, all data necessary to render a front is prefetched and aggregated in a single location (S3).

 In a nutshell:
-- [Facia press](#facia-press): for each front, fetch all necessary data, aggregate it and store it into S3
+- [Facia press](#facia-press): for each front, fetch all necessary data, aggregate it and store it in S3
 - [Facia](#facia): read the aggregated data from S3 and render the front

 ## Facia Press
-It is not an user facing service, it processes events published to queues.
+It is not a user facing service, it processes events published to queues.
 There are 2 queues:
 - one queue populated by a cron job running in the Admin app.
-- one queue where the Fronts tool (fronts.gutools.co.uk) publishes events to when a front is being updated.
+- one queue where the Fronts tool (fronts.gutools.co.uk) publishes events when a front is being updated.
 The cron job is very important since content for a front can be coming from CAPI and change without any update from the Fronts tool.

 ### Pressing a front:
-Reacting to a new event published to the queues described above Facia-press then:
+In reaction to a new event published to the queues described above, Facia-press will:

 1. Get the collections that compose the front by fetching the Fronts config at `s3://facia-tool-store/STAGE/frontsapi/config/config.json` in the CMS Fronts account.
 This file is edited using the Configuration Tool